-A Collection of Tips, Insights, and Resources to Help When You Need to Writeup an Employee
+A Collection of Tips, Insights, and Resources That Can Help When You Need to Write Up an Employee

-One of the worst tasks a manager has is when an employee needs to be written up, a lot of managers will put off the write-up when possible.
+One of the worst tasks a manager has is writing up an employee.
+Many managers will put off the write-up when possible.
 It’s never easy.
 At the same time, it’s necessary.
 Especially when you have fair workplace policies in place.

 Many times you’ll have a very hard-working, dedicated employee that makes a mistake.
 Even though you want to let the violation go, you can’t because you can’t play favorites in the workplace, and at times like this, it’s hard to write-up one of your key employees.

 In this article, you’ll find tips and insights that make the process of writing up an employee seem effortless.
 To ensure everyone is treated fairly, you want to make sure you have strict and clear policies in place.
 And you want to make these policies accessible to your employees and make sure they understand the procedures.

 Understand the law

 To effectively write up an employee, you need to understand the employment laws.
 The last thing you need is a lawsuit on your hands because of the way you disciplined and employee.
 It makes much more sense to understand the law and create policies that abide by the law.
 The laws will vary depending on the country, state, or province where your business operates.